|Hi-Quality Digitally Printed & Shipped in 1 Day||Indoor/Outdoor Use up to 3 Years|

 Images and Graphics

-There are two kinds of graphics illustrators use to create visual assets for vinyl banner designs.
+There are two kinds of graphics illustrators use to create visual assets for banner designs.
 They are Raster and Vector.

 Raster graphics have a dot matrix feature along with a rectangular pixel grid.
 They are resolution dependent and can affect the image quality if you try to stretch it beyond the resolution limit.